ghoshdipanjan/aks-vmss-slb/README.md

 # aks-vmss-slb

 # Pre-requisites
-'Az' PowerShell module
+1. 'Az' PowerShell module
-Use the 'Set-AzContext' cndlet to select your desired Azure Subscription
+2. Use the 'Set-AzContext' cmdlet to select your desired Azure Subscription

 # Usage
 From a PowerShell command prompt execute ./scripts/deploy.ps1 to deploy the following reosurces

-Virtual Network
+- Virtual Network
-AKS Cluster with VMSS & SLB
+- AKS Cluster with VMSS & SLB
-AAD Service Principal
+- AAD Service Principal
-Storage Account
+- Storage Account
-Azure Container Registry
+- Azure Container Registry